Cluster States and $\pi$-Transition in the Kuramoto Model with Higher Order Interactions: Mean-field Analysis

-Also in the present case we can estimate the possible values attained by $R_1$ as a function of $\lambda_1$ in the mean field limit, by solving the self-consistent equation Eq. \eqref{selfneg}.
-For protocol (I A), the agreement is extremely good, as shown in Fig. \ref{fig:uni_neg} (a), thus confirming that the transition to the partially synchronized regime is continuous.
+Also in the present case we can estimate the possible values attained by $R_1$ as a function of $\lambda_1$ in the mean field limit corresponding to protocol (I A), by solving the self-consistent equation Eq. \eqref{R_neg}.
+As already mentioned, in this case, due to the symmetries of the potential $V(\phi)$, we do not observe any dependence on $\sigma$, therefore we set $\sigma=0.5$ in \eqref{R_neg}.
+The results are shown as a cyan line in Fig. \ref{fig:uni_neg} (a): the self-consistent solution for $R_1$ reveals two successive saddle-node bifurcations at $\lambda_1 \simeq 2.41$ and $\lambda_2 \simeq 1.38$.
+However a good agreement with the numerical data is observable for $\lambda_1 \ge 2.0$ only.
+This is due to the fact that the phase clusters emerge only above $\lambda_1 \ge 2.0$ while, below such a value, the system do not reveal any clear cluster.